Stripstone/jubly-reader/docs/04_IMPLEMENTATION_WORKFLOW.md

 Do not mark a behavior acceptable merely because it corrected itself later.
 If runtime first shows a believable wrong state, treat that as a failure unless the contract explicitly allows that transition.

+During runtime testing, call out these failure shapes explicitly when they occur:
+- stale content visible before a pending state appears
+- a modal shell delayed by server verification instead of opening immediately
+- action controls left interactable before required verification settles
+- intermediate dashboard or library states flashing before hydration completes
+- layout shifts caused by late subtitle or status text
+- a visibility gate that can hang indefinitely because a retry chain or promise never settles

 ### 6. Revise or reclassify
 - same pass → revise the same diff
 - new pass → create a new diff